Cumulative Games: Who is the current player?: Introduction

-\paragraph{Wealth play} This is again Normal play, but where the players can remove any number of pebbles that does not exceed their current cumulation.
-Suppose that the heap is 3, and the current cumulation is $(2,2)$.
+\paragraph{P6) {\sc Wealth Pebbles}.} This is again normal play; the game is played as {\sc Nim} but the players cannot remove any number of pebbles that exceeds their current pocket cumulation.
+Any removal adds to the current player's pocket.
+Suppose that the heap size is 3, and the current cumulation is $(2,2)$.
 Then the first player loses.
-If the heap is 3, and the current cumulation is $(2,1)$, then Alice will win if she starts by removing 1 pebble, but she loses if she starts by removing 2 pebbles.
+If the heap size is 3, and the current cumulation is $(2,1)$, then Alice will win if she starts by removing 1 pebble, but she loses if she starts by removing 2 pebbles.
 Suppose next that the heap is of size 6, and the initial cumulation is $(1,1)$.
 If Alice starts, then the next position is $5, (2,1)$, followed by Bob, playing to $4,(2,2)$.
-Now, Alice loses if she removes 2, but she wins if she removes 1.
-(Indeed, this is a 0-sum game).\\
+Now, Alice loses if she removes 2, but she wins if she removes 1.\\

-We believe the squirrel, auction and wealth play situations are new to combinatorial games' study.
-Observe that, in auction play, although no part of the ruleset depends of the current cumulation (here initial bid), play in Pure Subgame Perfect Equilibrium (PSPE, every player selects the action maximizing her utility, in every subtree of the game) depends on the current cumulation.
-Before continuing, the reader may wish to justify that the first four examples do not exhibit such behavior; in fact, as we will see, the first four examples (generalized) have smaller complexity due to the fact that their utility functions have simpler formulations.
-We emphasize that, in the auction play example, we chose the most direct utility function to justify the goal of that game.